 - Each model comes with the option for an automatic condensate drain.
 Without one, you will need to drain the condensate manually every 15 minutes.

-- Electric compressors are best used with hour-meters, a time tracking device for the hours your compressor is in use.
+- Electric compressors require the use of hour-meters – a time tracking device for the hours your compressor is in use.
 Maintenance schedules should reflect the the overall usage.

 - Weight: 101 lbs